sebw/blog-old.wains.be/index.md

 - I edit articles in [MacDown] on Mac and [MarkdownX] on Android device
 - articles are pushed to my private [Syncthing] cloud and synchronized between devices
+- I commit changes to [Github] as a public backup
-- I wrote an Alfred workflow involving rsync allowing me to publish in a few seconds with a simple keyword
+- I wrote an [Alfred] workflow involving rsync allowing me to publish in a few seconds with a simple keyword
 - the article appears instantly

 ## Can't find anything here?